TheCharBot/A-Minecraft-RPG/README.md

 2. Redstone Golem
 3. Minecart Monster
 4. Giga Creeper
-5. Battle Ghast
+5. Clown Golem
-6. Clown Golem
+6. Battle Ghast
 7. Piglin Brute
 8. Enderman
 9. Great Hog

 # Installation and playing:
-1. Make sure you have Python 3, pygame, and pygame-ce installed
+1. Make sure you have Python 3.8+ and pygame installed
 2. Download the latest release
 3. Extract the folder and navigate to the RUNME.py file
 4. Right click RUNME.py and choose "Open With" then choose Python